 Ed.D.
 Phase IV: Dissertation Seminar Residency 2 and the Dissertation Writing Block of credit hours receive grades of Satisfactory or Unsatisfactory.
-The final grade for Phases IV will be the award of the terminal degree, the Doctor of Education and title of Dr. - Ed.
+The final grade for Phases IV will be the award of the terminal degree, Doctor of Education.

 Eligibility and Requirements for Continuance in the Ed.D.
 Program - PHASES II-IV